 Just like with standard reef trips, the Minke Whale experience is equally suited to new or seasoned divers, solo travellers or groups of two or more.

-- Pack lightly and no shoes or flip flops are worn onboard
+- No shoes or flip flops are worn onboard

 - Take your camera, charger, and a combination lock for your bag